tldr-pages/tldr/pages/linux/sxiv.md

 `sxiv -f {{path/to/file}}`

-- View an image or set of images, reading filenames from standard input:
+- Open a newline-separated list of images, reading filenames from standard input:

 `echo {{path/to/file}} | sxiv -i`